 Essentially, the data layer is one central place where all the information needed by each tag is placed in an organized fashion.
-Think of it as a tool box where all the different tools you need to build an incredible, digital data-driven organization live.
+Think of it as a toolbox where all the different tools you need to build an incredible, digital data-driven organization live.

-The technical aspects of how to get this data into the data layer is way out of the scope of this overview but the structure and “how to” is outlined in most implementation guides available via your TMS of choice.
+The technical aspects of how to get this data into the data layer are way out of the scope of this overview but the structure and “how to” is outlined in most implementation guides available via your TMS of choice.
 A big part of the organization of this will depend upon the primary web analytics platform, as well.
 Google likes it structured in one way, Adobe in another, etc.

-So now you have your list of tags to migrate, the requirements for the data layer, and the implementation of the TMS snippet and data layer are underway by the IT group.
+So now you have your list of tags to migrate, the requirements for the data layer and the implementation of the TMS snippet and data layer are underway by the IT group.
 What next?

 Here is where the documentation for each tag covered in the Tag Policy comes in handy again!

 In the policy, you have compiled the implementation requirements for each tag.
-The next step is to configure the TMS and set up each tag within it based upon the implementation requirements provided by each vendor.
+The next step is to configure the TMS and set up each tag within it based on the implementation requirements provided by each vendor.

 You will need to configure variables/macros within the TMS, define firing rules or triggers for each tag, implement the code in the TMS, and apply the variables and rules to each.

 If you ever need help with the configuration of a TMS, let the Tag Inspector team know – we do it all the time. 🙂